thebestwp/thebestwordpress/content/posts/security.md

     - elevated security for login/search/forms
     - block requests to xmlrpc
 1. Updates installed frequently and manually reviewed.

-## Cost
-> Security is a bottomless money pit

-Wordpress websites are easy to build because 99% of the work is done by volunteers that you will never meet and whose work you will never inspect.
-If one were to independently inspect and vet every line of code then the cost benefit advantage of Wordpress would vanish.
-Wordpress is therefore only as secure as the trust you place in these unknown software developers.

-Key to understanding the value proposition of Wordpress is considering how important security really is to your website.

 ## Common Threats and Simple Solutions